After you have created a data table, you can design indicators that pull results directly from the data table. This article covers how to:

 Data table indicator calculation: Count unique sets

 The Count Unique Sets calculation lets you avoid certain kinds of double counting when generating results from a data table.
-For example, if you train someone multiple times but only want to count them once, Count Unique Sets can do that for you.
+For example, if you train someone multiple times but only want to count them once, Count Unique Sets can not only deduplicate these results, but adjust how and when they are counted.

 How Does 'Count Unique Sets' Work?